 Thank you for your interest in applying for a grant from the Jewish Women’s Foundation of New York.
 This year we are offering New York Metropolitan, Israel, Start-Up, and Isha Koach grant opportunities.
 See below for information on each of the grant opportunities.
-If you have any questions, you may send an email to firstname.lastname@example.org.
+If you have any questions, you may send an email to email@example.com.

 New York Metropolitan Grants

 JWFNY funds social change programs that promote economic security, leadership advancement and health & well-being among women and girls in the Jewish community.
-The Foundation looks favorably upon programs that help build resources within the Jewish community and fill in the gaps between services that already exist.
-We are open to funding new or existing projects that help organizations leverage their resources to expand.
+The Foundation funds new or existing programs.
+We look for programs that utilize a gender lens and help organizations leverage their resources to expand.
 Grants are paid over two years and are traditionally between $40,000 – $80,000.